-Taking its name from the River Spey, which originates near Fort Augustus with its waters flowing into the Moray Firth by Buckie.
-The area has been popular with whisky makers over the centuries due to its abundance in clear water sources, an essential feature for the production of golden sunshine.
-However, the main reason for this success is probably due to the difficult access to the area when compared to the central belt, which made life a lot easier for the illicit distillers wanting to hide from the excise men.
+It is taking its name from the River Spey, which originates near Fort Augustus, with its waters flowing into the Moray Firth by Buckie.
+The area has been popular with whisky makers over the centuries due to its abundance of clear water sources, an essential feature for producing golden sunshine.
+However, the main reason for this success is probably the difficult access to the area compared to the central belt, which made life much easier for the illicit distillers wanting to hide from the excise men.

-Travellers are spoilt for choice with distilleries and attractions aplenty.
-To help you navigate the Speyside whisky flow here are a few tips.
+Travellers are spoilt for choice, with distilleries and attractions aplenty.
+Here are a few tips to help you navigate the Speyside whisky flow.
 These tips will take you on a whisky journey across rolling hills, white beaches and lively rivers.

 1) Taste of the past: Forres

 Heading east from Inverness and following the Moray coastline – by car or train – you will reach the former royal burgh of Forres.
-This quaint old town, which offers a nice stroll through its historic centre, is home to the Benromach distillery.
-Dating back to 1898, the plant was made operational again in 1998 after a long period of inactivity, when the independent bottlers Gordon & MacPhail bought it.
-Their goal was to produce Speyside whisky in the typical 50s style, where intense fruity notes meet a softly peated character.
-Their experiments with a variety of cask finishes, levels of peat and organic ingredients make their core range an interestingly varied mix.
+This quaint old town, which offers a pleasant stroll through its historic centre, is home to the Benromach distillery.
+Dating back to 1898, the plant was made operational again in 1998 after a long period of inactivity when the independent bottlers Gordon & MacPhail bought it.
+They aimed to produce Speyside whisky in the typical 50s style, where intense fruity notes meet a softly peated character.
+Their experiments with a variety of cask finishes and levels of peat and organic ingredients make their core range an interestingly varied mix.
 One of the smallest distilleries in the region, they also produce Red Door Gin in their strikingly white buildings.

 For a refreshing pause, you can head to Speyside Brewery, just a few steps from the river Findhorn and try one of their craft ales.
 Or if hunger strikes, hit one of the local cafes or restaurants in the town centre for a bite to eat.

 If you feel the irresistible call of the sea on the way, you can head north to Findhorn, a historic fishing village where you can stroll on the seemingly endless sandy beach.
-A few minutes drive from here is also Roseisle Beach, where the surrounding forest makes for a great camping spot.
+A few minutes’ drive from here is also Roseisle Beach, where the surrounding forest is a great camping spot.
 On the way there, you may also spot its namesake distillery.
 Roseisle Distillery, which started production in 2017, is a workhorse for blended whisky and one of the most technologically advanced distilleries in the Scottish landscape.
-Praised and award-winning for its innovation towards sustainable production, it lies close to Roseisle maltings.
+Praised and award-winning for its innovation towards sustainable production, it lies close to Roseisle Maltings.

 2) Moray’s capital: Elgin

-If you are planning to visit Speyside, Elgin makes a great strategic base to reach many of the distilleries in the area.
-With a train and bus station offering connections for non-drivers, as well as being the starting point for many organised tours on the Malt Whisky Trail.
+If you are planning to visit Speyside, Elgin makes a tremendous strategic base to reach many of the distilleries in the area, with a train and bus station offering connections for non-drivers, as well as being the starting point for many organised tours on the Malt Whisky Trail.
 The town is also home to the Glen Moray distillery, which originates from Elgin West Brewery in 1830.
-The distillery offers guided tours as well as a small cafe where you can sit for a quick nibble before or after the tour.
-It is worth trying some of their cask finish experiments, which add interesting touches to a quintessentially light, fruity and easy-drinking whisky.
+The distillery offers guided tours and a small cafe where you can sit for a quick nibble before or after the tour.
+Some of their cask finish experiments are worth trying, which add interesting touches to a quintessentially light, fruity and easy-drinking whisky.

-If you are interested in other tour experiences, you can check out Moray Distillery, who produce Avva Scottish Gin and have some interesting whisky tours or, if you are more of a beer fan, head to Lossiemouth and visit Windswept Brewing.
+Suppose you are interested in other tour experiences.
+In that case, you can check out Moray Distillery, which produces Avva Scottish Gin and has some exciting whisky tours or, if you are more of a beer fan, head to Lossiemouth and visit Windswept Brewing.
 Whilst there, a gelato pit-stop to Miele’s is highly recommended.

-Just south of Elgin you will find Benriach distillery.
+Just south of Elgin, you will find Benriach Distillery.
 A classic stone-walled building, it is equipped with a malting floor which was revamped in 2013, although it is used only occasionally.
 Benriach is a small distillery which has been growing as a brand and in production over the last decade.
-Producing a varied range of very interesting malts and providing a range of peated and unpeated drams.
+It produces a varied range of very interesting malts and provides a range of peated and unpeated drams.

 3) A pretty stop in Keith

 One more stop on the train or a twenty-minute ride among hills and fields of barley will take you to the town of Keith.
-Another charming historic highland town, it hosts what is considered the oldest (and arguably one of the prettiest) working whisky distillery in Scotland: Strathisla.
+Another charming historic highland town hosts what is considered the oldest (and arguably one of the prettiest) working whisky distillery in Scotland: Strathisla.

 Within its typical stone-walled buildings hides a fresh and contemporarily designed visitor centre.
-The distillery is owned by Chivas Brothers and is one of the flagship locations of the brand.
-The whisky bar has an interesting selection of single cask whiskeys and is a lovely end to the tours or even a good place to rest your legs if you are just stopping by.
+Chivas Brothers owns the distillery and is one of the brand’s flagship locations.
+The whisky bar has an exciting selection of single-cask whiskeys and is a lovely end to the tours or even a good place to rest your legs if you are stopping by.